facialhairtuesday/METARmap/README.md

 **Requires rpi_ws281x from JGarff**

-Follow instructions here [here](https://learn.adafruit.com/neopixels-on-raspberry-pi/software) to install on RPi
+Follow instructions [here](https://learn.adafruit.com/neopixels-on-raspberry-pi/software) to install on RPi

 ## To customize code for your chart: ##
 * Under "Airport List", modify the list to include the airports you will be using in your METARmap.
 Use full ICAO name (K---, etc.) you would use if looking up METARs online.
 Each airport name should be in quotes ("X") and separated by commas. ** Airports in the list must be in the order that you will wire the NeoPixels**